 Until 2003, there were three different federally-regulated commercial fisheries in Alaska that could have interacted with the Southeast Alaska stock of harbor porpoise.
 As of 2003, changes in fishery definitions in the List of Fisheries resulted in separating the GOA groundfish fisheries into many fisheries (69 FR 70094, 2 December 2004).
 This change does not represent a change in fishing effort, but provides managers with better information on the component of each fishery responsible for the incidental serious injury or mortality of marine mammal stocks in Alaska.
-These fisheries (Pacific cod longline, Pacific halibut longline, rockfish longline, and sablefish longline) were monitored for incidental mortality by fishery observers from 2002 to 2006, although observer coverage has been very low (average percent annual observer coverage for the 2002-2006 period ranged between 3.4-12.6 for these four fisheries) in the offshore waters of Southeast Alaska.
+These fisheries (Pacific cod longline, Pacific halibut longline, rockfish longline, and sablefish longline) were monitored for incidental mortality by fishery observers from 2007 to 2009, although observer coverage has been very low in the offshore waters of Southeast Alaska.
 No mortalities from this stock of harbor porpoise incidental to commercial groundfish fisheries have been observed.

-For this stock of harbor porpoise, the estimated minimum annual mortality rate incidental to commercial fisheries is zero.
-However, a reliable estimate of the mortality rate incidental to commercial fisheries is currently unavailable because of the absence of observer placements in Southeast Alaska fisheries.
+There is no observer coverage for inside waters of Southeast Alaska.
+A reliable estimate of the mortality rate incidental to commercial fisheries is currently unavailable because of the absence of observer placements in Southeast Alaska fisheries.
 Therefore, it is unknown whether the kill rate is insignificant.